 Failure to disclose attendance at another institute of higher education will result in immediate and permanent disqualification from the EOPS program at College of Marin.

 EOPS Lending Library

-Students that borrow books from the EOPS Lending Library must complete and sign the EOPS Text Book Lending Agreement.
-By signing the agreement, students are agreeing to return the book to the library by the last day of finals week of the current semester and will reimburse the EOPS program for the full amount needed to replace the book, should the book fail to be returned or is returned in poor condition.
+Students who borrow books from the EOPS Lending Library must complete and sign the EOPS Text Book Lending Agreement.
+By signing the agreement, students are agreeing to return the book to the library by the last day of finals week of the current semester.
+Students must reimburse the EOPS program for the full amount needed to replace the book, should the book fail to be returned or is returned in poor condition.